egarbarino/vuejs-hangman/README.md

 # Writing a Hangman Game in Vuejs

-This is a project-orientated [Vue.js](https://vuejs.org/) and [Bootstrap Vue](https://bootstrap-vue.js.org/) tutorial.
+This is a project-orientated [Vue.js](https://vuejs.org/) and [Bootstrap Vue](https://bootstrap-vue.js.org/) demonstration.
 The project is a mobile-first (but also desktop-friendly) Hangman game.
 The game can be played [here](http://egarbarino.github.io/vuejs-hangman/).

 The game demonstrates the following capabilities: